Teacher guidance

 Cultural safety is vital when working within te ao Māori.
 For this assessment it is important to understand origins, placements, and reproduction of visual elements such as kōwhaiwhai and tāniko patterns.
 This includes the placement of a pattern on an object.

-You and your students may need to discuss examples of where visual connections may be found across Māori and non-Māori cultures.
+You and your students may need to discuss examples of where visual elements may be found across Māori and non-Māori cultures.

 Step 1: Marae visit